 - Pan Roasting Only

-Salmon fajitas are kind of self serving in the way that you put however much salmon, peppers, onions and toppings into each tortilla shell that you would like.
-First however use two forks to help break the salmon into bite size edible chunks.
+Salmon fajitas are kind of self-serving in the way that you put however much salmon, peppers, onions, and toppings into each flour tortilla shell that you would like.
+First however use two forks to help break the salmon into bite-size edible chunks.
 This will help for serving it up and allowing it to feed up to 10 people.

 Spicy Baked Salmon Fajitas Recipe with Roasted Peppers and Onions

 - 1 teaspoon of dry oregano

 - ½ teaspoon ground pepper

 For the Vegetables and Garnishes: